Youth Activation Committee

 Addison Willcott and Katie Morrison

-They are our YAC Vice chair women this year.
-Addison is a sophomore and Katie is a junior at Blue Valley Southwest, where they both play unified basketball, soccer, and bocce.
+Addison is a Junior and Katie is a Senior at Blue Valley Southwest, where they both play unified basketball, soccer, and bocce.
 They met in Addison’s sixth grade year and Katie’s seventh grade year through playing unified together.

 Kalyssa Crumpton and Zaylee Bell